February 2, 2023 | Author: Forestry Co-op

 Invasive Plant Technician at Spectrum Resource Group Inc. in BC I started working for Spectrum Resource Group Inc. at this time period as an invasive plants technician.
 My primary responsibilities include choosing and implementing efficient management and control tactics, compiling and analysing data on invasive species populations, and determining how effective control measures are.
 I’ve […]

-Posted in: Student Stories
+Posted in: Student Stories, Urban Forestry

 Tagged with: Forestry Co-op, Student Stories, Urban Forestry